outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - find intelligence in a data source like the internet
       - install intelligence (learning models/maps, regression tools, logic tools like decision trees, prediction tools like a simulation/imagination engine)

+  - is math causative (rules to describe information of certain types, structures, & potential), or is physics causative of which information can be generated with stability, enabling measurements & therefore allowing it to be described?

-  - whats after time-based change assessment? interface & variance & default-based change assessment
+  - whats after time-based change assessment? interface, variance/potential, default-based change assessment

   - whats after system derivation & management? predicting systems from a boundary, the core input (boundary/limit management) - the goal is filter management, as filters can generate other objects